A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-\paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} Observations analyzed in this work are available from the Barbara A. Mikulski Archive for Space Telescopes (MAST) \cite{dataset}.
-Measurements of the stellar kinematics and associated data, including the PSF and source plane coordinates, are available from \cite{kinematicsdataset}.
+\paragraph*{Competing interests:} There are no competing interests to declare. \paragraph*{Data and materials availability:} The JWST and HST observations are available from the Barbara A. Mikulski Archive for Space Telescopes (MAST) \cite{mastdataset}.
+Our derived stellar kinematics, the lens mapping, and custom analysis code are archived at Zenodo \cite{dataset}.